davidmalcolm/texi2rst/output/hardware-models-and-configurations.rst

 .. option:: -mbase-addresses, -mno-base-addresses

-  Generate (do not generate) code that uses base addresses.
+  Generate (do not generate) code that uses *base addresses*.
 Using a base address automatically generates a request (handled by the assembler and the linker) for a constant to be set up in a global register.
 The register is used for one or more base address requests within the range 0